Cosirli/linux-instructions/vim/register-and-repeat.md

 `.` the last inserted text

+`0` the yank register

+`=` the expression register

+There are ten types of registers:		*registers* *{register}* *E354*
+1. The unnamed register ""
+2. 10 numbered registers "0 to "9
+3. The small delete register "-
+4. 26 named registers "a to "z or "A to "Z
+5. Three read-only registers ":, "., "%
+6. Alternate buffer register "#
+7. The expression register "=
+8. The selection and drop registers "*, "+ and "~
+9. The black hole register "_
+10. Last search pattern register "/

 ## Specify register

+### Normal mode / Visual mode
 Prefix action with `"{register}`.

 lowercase letter: obliterate existing contents and write to the specified register

 uppercase letter: append contents to the end of the existing contents in the specified register

+### Insert mode
+Press <C-r> followed by {register}

 # Macros